chetanreddyn/Autonomous-Surgical-Robot/README.md

 The values corresponding to PSM1_base, PSM2_base, PSM3_base and ECM_base must be less than 0.01.
 Use the flag --type joint_angles to display the errors in the joints.
 In a circumstance where the errors of any of the arm base is not less than 0.01, the SUJs have to be manually moved to the saved initial pose in 3D space, a couple of tools were developed to help with this.
 The details are inside the `data_collection` package.

 #### Step 4: Specify the Logging Folder (done only once per session)
-Open the file `/data_collection/scripts/csv_generator.py` and specify the `LOGGING_FOLDER`.
+Open the files `ROS Packages/data_collection/scripts/csv_generator.py` and `ROS Packages/data_collection/scripts/replay_exp.py` and specify the `LOGGING_FOLDER`.
 This needs to be done only once per session unless different kinds of experiments are done in the same sessions.

 #### Step 5: Initialise the Experiment
 ```bash